Overview of Connecticut Taxes

 New Haven County

 Effective property tax rates in New Haven are among the highest in the state of Connecticut.
-The countywide average effective rate is 2.01%.
-That means the average New Haven homeowner pays over 2% of her home’s value in property taxes every year.
+The countywide average effective rate is 2.25%.
+That means the average New Haven homeowner pays over 2% of his or her home’s value in property taxes every year.

-The mill rates in the two largest cities in New Haven County exceed 40 mills.
-In the city of New Haven the rate is 41.55 mills.
-In Waterbury the rate is even higher at 58.22 mills.
+The mill rates in the two largest cities in New Haven County are among the state's highest.
+In the city of New Haven the rate is 38.68 mills.
+In Waterbury the rate is even higher at 60.21 mills.

 New London County

-Located in southeastern Connecticut along the Atlantic coast, New London has the lowest property taxes on average of any Connecticut county.
-(Although, as mentioned above, tax rates in Connecticut are administered by municipalities, not counties.)
-The average effective property tax rate in New London County is 1.56%.
-That is significant lower than the state average rate of 1.83%.
+Located in southeastern Connecticut along the Atlantic coast, New London has the second lowest property taxes on average of any Connecticut county.
+(Although, as mentioned above, municipalities, not counties, administer tax rates in Connecticut.)
+The average effective property tax rate in New London County is 1.75%.
+That is significantly lower than the state average rate of 2.02%.

 Tolland County is the second smallest county in Connecticut by population.
-On average, homeowners in the county pay $4,702 annually in property taxes.
-Tax rates, which are determined by municipalities, vary depending on where you live.
-For example, in Andover the rate is 30.72 mills.
-In Stafford the rate is slightly higher at 33.03 mills.
+On average, homeowners in the county pay $5,133 annually in property taxes.
+Tax rates, which municipalities determine, vary depending on where you live.
+For example, in Andover the rate is 32.50 mills.
+In Stafford the rate is slightly higher at 33.93 mills.

 Property Tax: Which Counties are Getting the Best Bang for Their Buck